Yosuwa24/100DaysOfCloud/Journey/006/Readme.md

-# AWS CCP (Course on Udemmy by Stepahane Mareek): Section 3 : What is Cloud Computing & Section 4 : IAM
+# AWS CCP (Course on Udemmy by Stepahane Mareek): What is Cloud Computing & IAM Section

 ## Introduction